tonimelisma/mail/OFFLINE.md

       `core-db/src/main/java/net/melisma/core_db/dao/MessageBodyDao.kt`,
       `core-db/src/main/java/net/melisma/core_db/dao/MessageDao.kt`.
     * **Changes:**
-        * Thoroughly investigate and fix the bug in `DefaultMessageRepository.getMessageWithBody` ensuring `MessageBodyEntity.content` is reliably saved to and retrieved from `MessageBodyDao` after network fetches.
+        * **ADDRESSED:** Investigated and fixed a bug in `DefaultMessageRepository.getMessageWithBody` where `MessageBodyEntity.content` was not reliably persisted.
+            * **Root Cause:** The `MessageEntity` was being saved with `OnConflictStrategy.REPLACE` *after* the `MessageBodyEntity` was saved within the same transaction.
+Due to `ForeignKey.CASCADE` on `MessageBodyEntity`'s relation to `MessageEntity`, the "DELETE" part of the `REPLACE` operation on `MessageEntity` was cascading and deleting the just-saved `MessageBodyEntity`.
+            * **Fix:** Reordered the operations within the database transaction in `DefaultMessageRepository.getMessageWithBody` to save the `MessageEntity` *before* saving the `MessageBodyEntity`.
+This ensures the parent entity is stable before the child entity with the foreign key constraint is persisted, preventing the unintended cascade deletion.
         * Verify transaction handling when saving `MessageEntity` and `MessageBodyEntity`.
     * **Assumptions:** The issue is likely within the transaction block or the interaction between DAO updates and Flow emissions.
+(This was confirmed)
     * **Risks:** If the bug is deeper than anticipated, it might delay subsequent phases.
+(This was resolved)

 2. **Enhance Room Entities with Sync Metadata:**
     * **File(s):**